mortendahl/mortendahl.github.io/_drafts/private_deep_learning_with_mpc.md

 Inspired by a recent blog post about mixing deep learning and homomorphic encryption (see [*Building Safe A.I.*](http://iamtrask.github.io/2017/03/17/safe-ai/)) I thought it'd be interesting do to the same, but replacing homomorphic encryption with secure multi-party computation.

-Below we'll build a simple secure computation protocol from scratch, and experiment with it for learning binary functions using basic neural networks.
+Below we'll build a simple secure computation protocol from scratch, and experiment with it for learning boolean functions using basic neural networks.
 As a result, we need to be able to securely compute on rational numbers with a certain precision, in particular to be able to add and multiply these.

 One challenge is how to compute the Sigmoid function `1/(1+np.exp(-x))`, which in its traditional form results in surprisingly heavy operations in the secure setting.
 As a result we'll follow the approach of *Building Safe A.I.* and approximate it using polynomials, yet look at a few optimizations.

-## Secure Multi-Party Computation
+# Secure Multi-Party Computation

 Homomorphic encryption (HE) and secure multi-party computation (MPC) are closely related fields in modern cryptography, with one often using techniques from the other in order to solve roughly the same problem: computing a function of some input data privately, i.e. without revealing any of the inputs.
 As such, one is often replaceable by the other.